booboo-at-gluga-de/TLS4Developers_Workshop/LETSENCRYPT_MINI_HOWTO.md

 ## Hints

-   * In this example we will assume you own a domain `jumpingcrab.com` and want to use the subdomain `exercise.jumpingcrab.com` for your playground machine.
-Of course your domain has a different name: Please replace it in the steps below accordingly.
+   * In this example we will assume a domain `jumpingcrab.com` already exists (and might be used for other purposes) and you want to use the subdomain `exercise.jumpingcrab.com` for your playground machine.
+Of course the domain you are using has a different name: Please replace it in the steps below accordingly.

    * The default client provided by Let's Encrypt offers a binary called `certbot-auto` or `certbot`, depending on the Linux distribution you are using.
 Both are accepting the same parameters.
 In the example we will use `certbot-auto` because this one is included in our Vagrant box.
-If you installed `certbot` instead, you just need to replace the command.
+If you installed `certbot` instead, you just need to replace the name of the command.

    * The only difference between both is:
        - `certbot` installs dependent packages at install time of certbot.